 It is recommended to involve both employers and students in quality assurance process in accordance with ESG.
 The MoE should revise current system and in cooperation with stakeholders – higher education institutions, employers, students, to make changes in compliance with ESG.
 (Activity 1.3.2.)

-To foster the participation of student representatives at all levels of higher education system: at the national level (for example in the national accreditation process), at the university level (for example in the university board) and at the faculty and study programmes levels (for example in the faculty board and in the steering committees) (Activity 2.1)
+To foster the participation of student representatives at all levels of higher education system: at the national level (for example in the national accreditation process), at the university level (for example in the university board) and at the faculty and study programmes levels (for example in the faculty board and in steering committees of study programmes) (Activity 2.1)

 In order to facilitate the quality of higher education, MoE, Rectors Conference, Employers and students have to agree on the model of quality assurance and be involved in all steps in quality assurance process (Activity 1.3.2)